 There can be drawbacks as well, such as cost and making sure that the résumé writer understands your professional history and future goals.

-As a nurse resume writer myself, I actually do not recommend that everyone hire a nurse resume writer!
+As a former nurse resume writer myself, I actually do not recommend that everyone hire a nurse resume writer!

 I’m in the business of transparency, so I’m going to address some common questions and help you figure out the best option for you.

 Also, be sure to check out my nursing résumé services like:

 - Learn to write your own résumé (using my exact process) in my course: Résumé Makeover PRO

 - Give your résumé a new outfit with my résumé templates

 Who Should Hire a Nurse Resume Writing Service (and who should not)

 I personally think that being able to write your own résumé as a nurse (or any other professional) is a tremendously valuable skill!

 To be honest, that is how I got into writing résumés for other people…by learning to write my own (and doing it well!).